-Save money while adding coop insulation by checking out a Habitat for Humanity ReStore- where you can find donated building supplies for a fraction of the price of new.
+Save money while adding coop insulation by checking out a Habitat for Humanity ReStore.
+There, you can find donated building supplies for a fraction of the price of new.
 Leftover insulation is a common donation to lumber yard resale stores- and it’s often sold for 80-90% less than big box stores charge for new insulation.

 A spray can of insulation foam can make a BIG difference in keeping your coop warm and safe all winter.

-How to Keep Hens Laying Fresh Eggs in Winter
+How to Get Hens to Lay Eggs in Winter

-Artificial lighting is very effective to keep hens laying in the winter – it’s how commercial egg farms consistently continue to meet demand during winter months.
-If full-spectrum light is provided in your coop that extends the hours of light from 6-7 hours to 12-14 hours, you can expect your hens to lay eggs all winter (although production will be slower than spring or summer egg laying rates).
+Artificial lighting is very effective to keep hens laying in the winter – it’s how commercial egg farms consistently meet demand during winter months.
+If full-spectrum light is provided in your coop that extends the amount of time that chicken’s bodies experience daylight to 12-14 hours, you can expect your hens to lay some eggs all winter (although production will be slower than spring or summer egg laying rates).

 What You’ll Need:

-Any light source that delivers full spectrum light in sufficient quantities should work for keeping hens laying in winter.
-For backyard sized coops, the cheapest setup is this one:
+Any light source that delivers full-spectrum light in sufficient quantities should work for keeping hens laying in winter.
+For backyard sized coops, the most budget friendly setup is this one:

 1. Clamp-on Light – mounted in an upper corner of the inside of the coop.